l1xnan/obsidian-better-export-pdf/README.md

 The current plugin is not published to the official plugin store and needs to be manually installed:

 1. Download the .zip file from the Latest Release, or from any other release version.
-1. Unzip into: `{VaultFolder}/.obsidian/plugins/`
+2. Unzip into: `{VaultFolder}/.obsidian/plugins/`
-1. Reload Obsidian and enable the plug-in.
+3. Reload Obsidian and enable the plug-in.

+## Usage

+Changing the color to a light color in the appearance will then:

+1. In the upper right corner of the current Markdown view, click More options and select 'Better to PDF';
+2. Open the command panel and select 'Better Export PDF: Export Current file to PDF'.

 ## TODO